Skip to Main Navigation

 World Bank Approach

-The Thematic Note on Closing Gender Gaps in Transport, which accompanies the World Bank’s proposed new 2024-30 gender strategy, points out that there is an urgent need for holistic policies that tackle women’s mobility barriers.
+The Thematic Note on Closing Gender Gaps in Transport, which accompanies the World Bank’s 2024-30 gender strategy, points out that there is an urgent need for holistic policies that tackle women’s mobility barriers.

 There are many concrete solutions that can help enhance women’s mobility.
 Governments could prioritize road work near schools and hospitals and plan transport hubs accessible to daycare centers.
 Transport subsidies could be included in cash transfer programs for low-income women.